superRaytin/paginationjs/docs/en.md

 ### totalNumber <em>number (default `0`)</em>

-When the dataSource is a URL, you should pass a `totalNumber` to specify the total number of entries (or via `totalNumberLocator`).
+When the dataSource is a URL, you should pass a `totalNumber` to specify the total number of data items (or via `totalNumberLocator`).
 OtherWise, it will not take effect as total number will be calculated automatically.

 ### totalNumberLocator <em>function(response)</em>
-Useful when the dataSource is a URL, and you expect specifies one of the field value in request response as the `totalNumber`.
+Useful when the dataSource is a URL, and you expect specifies one of the field value in the request's response as the `totalNumber`.

 Note: Pagination will ignore `totalNumber` option when `totalNumberLocator` specified.